inkeso/UserTools/README.md

 Some simple tools for everyday-stuff.
 Some ar Gtk-based, some are for terminal.

+Everything is independed of another, feel free to cherrypick.
+Also everything is tiny so be shure to check the sourccode for customizations.

 ### `colorpicker.py`

 Just the Gtk3 colorpicker (but preset to the color in clipboard).
 Picked color